m3m1l/ex-panda/README.md

     'a'b' 'text to appear' <--- Wrong

-If you want to use your own shortcut to expand your text instead of hitting space, edit the config.ini file:
+If you want to use your own trigger to expand your text instead of hitting space, edit the config.ini file:

-    shrtct=space                    # Default value
-    match_suffix=True               # Set to false if you don't want suffix matches (check LIMITATIONS for more info)
+    trigger=space                   # Default value = space.
+Can be a letter or a special character (e.g. esc) match_suffix=True               # Set to false if you don't want suffix matches (check LIMITATIONS for more info)